BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 8. Which task gave you the most trouble?
 And why?

   - The second task, especially the user join (2)
-  - In the third task there was a small problem when trying to authenticate with a anonymous mozilla tab were the menu would not normally appear, giving an error on the console, in chrome it worked as normal (2)
+  - In the third task there was a small problem when trying to authenticate with an anonymous mozilla tab were the menu would not normally appear, giving an error on the console, in chrome it worked as normal (2)

-9. If you had to implement another chat application would you choose reTHINK framework again?
+9. If you had to implement another chat application would you choose the reTHINK framework again?

   - Yes -  100%
   - No - 0%